Read time 7 minutes

-VLC is a famous media player app and it has its valid reasons for being so.
-Let’s know more about it:
+VLC is a famous media player, and it has valid reasons for being so.
+Let’s understand the prominent features which it provides to its users:

-Here we are going to mention a few such tricks and hacks which will help you fix the scrambled video:
+Here we are going to mention a few methods which will help you fix the scrambled video playback error in VLC Player:

 Once performed, the problematic video should function properly.